Tuesday, January 13, 2026

 Committee Vice-Chair: MP Jamie Schmale is Shadow Minister for Crown-Indigenous Relations; he represents Haliburton-Kawartha Lakes, ON.
 The Indigenous voting population for this riding is 2.7%.

-Member: MP Eric Meillo is the Conservative MP for Kenora-Kiiwetinoong, ON which has 40.4% Indigenous voters in his electoral district.
+Member: MP Eric Meilillo is the Conservative MP for Kenora-Kiiwetinoong, ON, which has 40.4% Indigenous voters in his electoral district.
 He is also the CPC Shadow Minister for the Federal Economic Development Agency for Northern Ontario.

 Member: Former Enoch Chief MP Billy Morin, and is Conservative MP for Edmonton Northwest, AB, and is the Shadow Minister for Indigenous Services.
 Edmonton Northwest has 5.6% Indigenous voters in the electoral district.